Stanton, Yankees win 10th straight, cool off Braves 5-1

+ATLANTA (AP) — In a historic matchup between two of baseball's hottest teams, the New York Yankees kept right on rolling.

-ATLANTA (AP) — Giancarlo Stanton homered and drove in three runs to carry the New York Yankees to their 10th straight victory, cooling off the streaking Atlanta Braves 5-1 on Monday night.
+Giancarlo Stanton homered and drove in three runs to carry the Yankees to their 10th straight victory, cooling off the streaking Atlanta Braves 5-1 on Monday night.

-The Yankees snapped first-place Atlanta's own nine-game winning streak in the first regular-season matchup in almost 120 years between teams that had won at least nine in a row.
+New York snapped the first-place Braves' own nine-game winning streak in the first regular-season matchup in almost 120 years between teams that had won at least nine in a row.

+“We like winning,” Gary Sánchez, who drove in New York's other two runs, said through an interpreter.
+“Winning is fun.”

 Stanton homered in the second inning off Huascar Ynoa (4-3) and snapped a 1-all tie in the sixth with a two-out, two-run double.

+The Yankees haven't lost since they played in an Iowa cornfield, giving up a walk-off homer to the White Sox in the Field of Dreams game on Aug.
+12.

-Jordan Montgomery (5-5) worked around four walks in his five-inning stint, limiting the Braves to two hits — including a homer by Dansby Swanson.
+On a field of sweat night in Atlanta — the temperature was 88 degrees at first pitch — Jordan Montgomery (5-5) worked around four walks in his five-inning stint.
+He limited the Braves to two hits, including a homer by Dansby Swanson.

 The Yankees' bullpen took it from there.
 Jonathan Loaisiga pitched two scoreless innings, striking out four.
-Wandy Peralta worked around a couple of hits in the eighth and Aroldis Chapman finished off Atlanta with a 1-2-3 ninth.
+Wandy Peralta scattered a couple of hits in the eighth and Aroldis Chapman finished off Atlanta with a 1-2-3 ninth.

 In the second, Stanton put the Yankees ahead with his 21st homer — going the opposite way with a 387-foot shot into the Chop House restaurant in right.